 Committed to sustainable development, GHD improves the physical, natural and social environments of the many communities in which we operate.
 We are guided by our workplace health, safety, quality and environmental management systems, which are certified to the relevant international standards (ISO and OHSAS).
 In alignment with the global demands of water, energy and changing communities, our aim is to exceed the expectations of our clients and contribute to their success.

 About Ausland Group

 Ausland Group is a design-build firm founded in Grants Pass, with a 70+ year history of building in Oregon.
-As a regional firm with award-winning expertise, our vision is to bring world-class development, locally-scaled to our communities.
-This means we believe that technically complex projects of all sizes are more successful when a team of integrated professionals come together to find the best outcomes for clients.
+As a regional firm with award-winning expertise, our vision is to bring world-class development, locally scaled to our communities.
+This means we believe that technically complex projects of all sizes are more successful when a team of integrated professionals comes together to find the best outcomes for clients.
 Our team of nearly 80 employees includes construction managers, architects, structural engineers, and civil engineers, as well as construction tradespeople, all under one roof.

 With strong roots in Southern Oregon, we have exceptional relationships in the subcontracting community and with approving agencies to aid in making each project smooth and affordable for our clients.
 We have an outstanding reputation for delivering quality built projects and are known for our ability to mobilize teams quickly, deliver reliable service, and coordinate proactively to avert potential schedule or budget impacts.